Get Kids Reading for your School or Library

-To kick off elementary school events, it is a fun idea to have kids show up wearing PJs with their pillows and stuffed animals at school.
+To kick off elementary school events, having kids show up wearing PJs with their pillows and stuffed animals at school is a fun idea.
 Have each classroom agree on a favorite book and decorate their doors as giant book covers.
-The giant book-cover door will open up to find the room decorated as a scene from the book.
-You could have parents, teachers or community volunteers do the reading.
+The giant book-cover door will open to find the room decorated with a scene from the book.
+You could have parents, teachers, or community volunteers do the reading.
 Everyone can then meet in the cafeteria to celebrate the evening with hot chocolate and cookies and read one more story before returning home.
 This gathering also offers the chance to sell raffle tickets and earn additional income.

 Plan a Pop-up Book Store

 Invite your favorite local bookstore to hold a book sale at your school the week before your reading challenge.
-Ask students, teachers, and parents to put together a list of their favorite books or those they wish for their children to read.
+Ask students, teachers, and parents to list their favorite books or those they wish their children to read.
 Supporters may buy books for themselves or donate them to the library.
-In addition to funds, this type of event generates more interest in reading for the fundraiser.
-A portion of book sales is donated by the book store as sponsorship to kick off the reading fundraiser.
+In addition to funds, this event generates more interest in reading for the fundraiser.
+The book store donates a portion of book sales as sponsorship to kick off the reading fundraiser.